danielbloy/pico-interactive/README.md

 time but was a useful experience in getting networking code working on CircuitPython and with Blinka.
 The main difference between the light jars and the Halloween project is that the Halloween project was outside for a single day but the light jars were outside for a whole month.
-The waterproofing was not up to the job.
+The waterproofing was not up to the job, neither was the exception handling.

 The key learning point was:

-* Have good waterproofing by designing for good waterproofing from the start.
+* If you are going to leave your device outside in Britain, have good waterproofing by designing for good waterproofing from the start.
+* If you need your display to work for days and days, make sure you have excellent error handling and recovery so your display does not randomly stop working and you have to go outside and power cycle it (turn it off and then back on again).
+Alternatively, fudge it a bit by putting an automated reboot of the device every few hours or so!

 ## Blinka